 How many kilometers can the camper go in between fillings?

 Depending how you are driving all our campers can go between 700 - 900 kilometer per filling.

 What is the fuel / petrol / diesel price in Norway?

 Is an insurance included when I book a camper?

-Yes, every camper comes with a CDW insurance, with a self risk of 16.000 Nok for camper vans and 20.000 NOK for RVs.
-You can book an additional SCDW insurance with a self risk of 7.500 NOK for camper vans or 10.000 NOK for RVs or a Travel Safe CDW insurance with a self risk of 2.000 NOK for camper vans or 5.000 for RVs.
+Yes, every camper comes with a CDW insurance, with a self risk per incident of 16.000 Nok for camper vans and 20.000 NOK for RVs.
+You can book an additional SCDW insurance with a self risk per incident of 7.500 NOK for camper vans or 10.000 NOK for RVs or a Travel Safe CDW insurance with a self risk per incident of 2.000 NOK for camper vans or 5.000 for RVs.

 SCDW and Travel Safe CDW include free 24/7 roadside assistance.

 How is the procedure in case of a damage?